As a result of rapid growth, 79% of Kigali’s total population live in unplanned areas.

-The City of Kigali is embarking on a large-scale effort to upgrade certain unplanned settlements in the city, but is also exploring other more cost effective ways to improve service provision in unplanned settlements.
+The City of Kigali is working to upgrade unplanned settlements in the city, but is also exploring other cost-effective ways to improve service provision in unplanned settlements.

-The solution Laterite designed - and is currently piloting with the City of Kigali and the International Growth Center (IGC) - is to create a dynamic and representative sample of citizens in unplanned settlements and to track them on key indicators using a mix of face-to-face and SMS surveys.
+Laterite, with the City of Kigali and the International Growth Center (IGC), designed and piloted a dynamic and representative sample of citizens in unplanned settlements that were tracked on key indicators using a mix of face-to-face and SMS surveys.

-One of the key innovations of this project is the use of high-frequency SMS surveys to inform policy decisions, a first in Rwanda.
+The use of high-frequency SMS surveys to inform policy decisions is a first in Rwanda.